Working Papers

 SSRN

-Abstract: This paper demonstrates that portfolio performance can be substantially enhanced by simultaneously utilizing the volatilities of historical factor returns and option-derived market volatilities to determine factor exposures.
-The extent of improvement is particularly pronounced in risk regimes exhibiting option-implied right-skewed and high volatility market returns.
-Further gains in risk-adjusted portfolio returns are achieved when model parameters are separately estimated for different regimes.
-Importantly, these results are not contingent on a specific set of factors; similar enhancements are observed when employing principal components derived from a diverse set of factors.
-Furthermore, the findings are robust to transaction costs and out-of-sample estimation.
+Abstract: This paper demonstrates that portfolio performance can be substantially enhanced by simultaneously utilizing historical factor return volatilities and option-derived market volatilities to optimize factor exposures.
+The improvements are particularly pronounced in regimes where option-implied market returns exhibit high volatility and right-skewness.
+Further gains in risk-adjusted portfolio returns are achieved by estimating model parameters separately for different regimes.
+Qualitatively similar results are obtained when all parameters are estimated strictly out-of-sample.
+These findings are not limited to a specific set of factors; comparable enhancements are observed when employing principal components derived from a broad set of factors.

 Published Papers